Martin Noth: Life

 Noth was born in Dresden, Kingdom of Saxony.
 He studied at the universities of Erlangen, Rostock, and Leipzig and taught at Greifswald and Königsberg.

-From 1939-41 and 1943–45, Noth served as a German soldier during World War II.
+From 1939 to 1941 and 1943–45, Noth served as a German soldier during World War II.
 After the war he taught at Bonn, Göttingen, Tübingen, Hamburg, and University of Basel.
 He died during an expedition in the Negev, Israel.

 Influence

-Noth first attracted widespread attention with "Das System der zwölf Stämme Israels" (“The Scheme of the Twelve Tribes of Israel”, 1930), positing that the Twelve Tribes of Israel did not exist prior to the covenant assembly at Shechem described in the Book of Joshua.
+Noth first attracted widespread attention with "Das System der zwölf Stämme Israels" ("The Scheme of the Twelve Tribes of Israel", 1930), positing that the Twelve Tribes of Israel did not exist prior to the covenant assembly at Shechem described in the Book of Joshua.